JasperPluijmers/networkAssignment/README.md

 "When starting a client, give the download directory: \
 "java -jar jarfile.jar -c /home/user/downloadFolder/"

+The server and client should be on the same local network.

-The tui should guide you through the process of downloading/uploading files.
+The clients tui should guide you through the process of downloading/uploading files.
 This software was tested mostly on linux, I give no guarantees on how well this works with windows filesystems.
 Also the tui uses ANSI characters so if your terminal does not suppor them, some things will look weird.